Top Places to Camp in Pennsylvania

 Allegheny National Forest

-From the rugged beauty of Kinzua Dam and the blue waters of Allegheny Reservoir to its more than 600 scenic hiking trails, Allegheny National Forest is a camper’s paradise.
+From the rugged beauty of Kinzua Dam and the blue waters of Allegheny Reservoir to the 200+ miles of scenic hiking trails, Allegheny National Forest is a camper’s paradise.
 Ten campgrounds are available for RV and tent camping.
 Dewdrop, Kiasutha, Red Bridge, Tracy Ridge and Willow Bay campgrounds welcome trailers, motor homes and tents, while the five other campgrounds are only reachable by hike or boat.

 Cherry Springs State Park

 An astronomer’s dream, Cherry Springs State Park in Coudersport boasts some of the darkest skies and brightest stars on the Eastern Seaboard.
-The park has 30 campsites with picnic areas and is open from April through November.
-Four small observation domes are available for rent at the park for serious stargazers (telescopes not included).
+The park has 30 campsites with picnic areas and is open from the second Friday in April through November.

 Pocono Mountain Resorts